jermdavis/PatchMaker/ReadMe.md

 You can download a pre-built copy from the [Release page](https://github.com/jermdavis/PatchMaker/releases).

 _**Note**_: For licensing reasons, these builds do not include the Sitecore DLL used for previewing the effect of your patches.
 The app will run happily without it, but the "preview" button in the patch generation UI will be disabled.
-If you use a pre-built release you can drop your own copy of `Sitecore.Kernel.dll` into the folder you run `PatchMaker.App.exe` from.
-The code is built against Sitecore V9.0 - so if you use a newer release yourself you may need a version redirect in the `app.config`.
+If you are licensed to run Sitecore, the file menu includes an option to download this file from Nuget.
+Doing that and restarting the app will enable the preview feature.
+Or you can drop your own copy of the `Sitecore.Kernel.dll` file into the same folder as the app.
+It's built against Sitecore v9.
+If you supply a different version of the DLL you will need to provide a version redirect in the app config file.

 Take a look at [the help included](https://htmlpreview.github.io/?https://github.com/jermdavis/PatchMaker/blob/master/PatchMaker.App/PatchMaker.App.Help.html) with the app for details of how to use it.